robocup-junior/rcj-soccersim/docs/docs/how_to_robot.md

 **The name and the team of your robot** can be determined by calling `self.robot.getName()`.
 It will give you one of `{"B1", "B2", "B3", "Y1", "Y2", "Y3"}`.
 The first letter determines
 the team ("Blue", "Yellow"), while the second one is the robot's identifier.
+If you want to know the side of your team (either "Blue" or "Yellow"), you can find out by checking `self.name[0]`, which essentially gives you `"B"` for Blue or `"Y"` for Yellow side.

 ```python
 def get_new_data(self):